deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Can’t un-ring a bell,” she said.
 Spears grunted and turned his attention back to their ascent.

-“Reckon they would have noticed their ship taking off without them anyway,” he shrugged, and reached out sideways to grab one of the water bottles they’d brought with them from *Dauntless.* It was the kind with a spill-proof sippy topp, and when he held down the button to drink from it air bubbled through from a seal at the back.
+“Reckon they would have noticed their ship taking off without them anyway,” he shrugged, and reached out sideways to grab one of the water bottles they’d brought with them from *Dauntless.* It was the kind with a spill-proof sippy top, and when he held down the button to drink from it air bubbled through from a seal at the back.

 “How long do we have?”
 Holly asked.